Students learn augmented reality coding concepts such as motion sensing, color calibration and gesture detection to build interactive experiences.

 Time: 40+ mins

-IntroductionIn this lesson, campers will learn how to track brightly colored real-world objects as they move!
-Before starting the modules, gather several brightly colored objects (e.g., pieces of paper, Snap Cubes, pencil cap erasers) for your campers to use as calibration objects.
+IntroductionIn this lesson, students will learn how to track brightly colored real-world objects as they move!
+Before starting the modules, gather several brightly colored objects (e.g., pieces of paper, Snap Cubes, pencil cap erasers) for your students to use as calibration objects.

 New Code Blocks